AutosaveDave/lil-dudes/README.md

 ```

 ## How It Works
 Characters are assembled from SVG parts, each representing a body part.
 The framework handles positioning, layering, and animating these parts to create a pseudo-3D effect.
-You can add new parts or variants by placing SVGs in the appropriate folder and updating the relevant JS files.
+You can add new parts or variants by placing SVGs in the appropriate folder and adding/updating the relevant JS files.

 ## Customization
 - **Add new character parts:** Place new SVGs in `assets/images/dudeParts/` and update `index.js`.